 '''

-options lpfc lpfc log verbose=0x3ffff
+options lpfc lpfc_log_verbose=0x3ffff

 '''

-If driver parameters are modified in the modprobe.conf file or added to the lpfc.conf file, the FC and FCoE driver must be reloaded for the parameters to take effect.
+If driver parameters are added to the lpfc.conf file, the FC and FCoE driver must be reloaded for the parameters to take effect.
 Also, a new ramdisk image is required if you want the changes to take effect in the next boot.
 For information on creating a new ramdisk, See Section 3.1.3, Creating a New Ramdisk Image.

-If the same parameter is specified on the modprobe command line and also in the modprobe.conf or lpfc.conf file, then the value specified in the modprobe command line takes precedence.
+If the same parameter is specified on the modprobe command line and in the lpfc.conf file, the value specified in the modprobe command line takes precedence.